edocrippaofficial/MiaHotStart/docs/config.md

 # Plugin Configuration

-This plugin registration accepts an options object which is used to customize the resulting behaviour.
+This plugin registration accepts an options object which is used to customize the resulting behavior.
 This document describes the properties available in that options object.

 - [envSchema](#envschema)